 The sense of satiety induces man not to eat continuously and puts a brake on his need, often excessive, of food.
 Hunger and satiety affect everyone's eating behavior, but what exactly do they depend on?

 Satiety is a signal triggered by the brain when it receives too much sugar.
-Indeed, after a meal, when glucose levels momentarily rise, the signal reaches our brain, more precisely to astrocytes, the cells needed to support neurons.
+In fact, after a meal, when glucose levels momentarily rise, the signal reaches our brain, more precisely to astrocytes, the cells needed to support neurons.
 The astrocytes, at this point, they change shape and retract by activating some specific neurons of the hypothalamus, a structure of the central nervous system located in the central area of the two cerebral hemispheres, which in turn will send other signals to promote the feeling of satiety and tell us “hey you, you're bursting ".

 Conversely, ghrelin is produced when we have an empty stomach, that is a hormone that in turn sends signals to our brain which is activated in search of food!